fialund/bibook/bibook/retrieval/blast.md

 - **BLASTn (Nucleotide BLAST):** Compares nucleotide sequences against a database or another sequence to identify evolutionary relationships.
 Useful in phylogenetics studies.

 - **tBLASTn:** Searches for proteins in untranslated DNA sequences.
 Takes a protein sequence and compares it to all potential translations of a nucleotide sequence.
-Useful for finding protein-coding regions in ESTs and HTGs.
+Useful for finding protein-coding regions in ESTs(Expressed Sequence Tags) and HTGs(High-Throughput Genomic Sequences).

 - **BLASTx:** Compares a nucleotide query, translated into six possible protein sequences, against a protein database.
 This tool is essential when DNA sequence reading frames are uncertain or contain errors that could impact protein coding.
 It provides combined statistics across all frames for new DNA analyses.